 While I was writing and using my gifts in my career, I still struggled with knowing my purpose.
 I always felt there was something else I was called to do.

-To get clear about why I was created I began with silence, a journal, and a pen.
-It was during my quiet times that I was able to connect the dots between my desire to write and my experiences in helping others.
+To clarify why I was created, I began with silence, a journal, and a pen.
+During my quiet times, I was able to connect the dots between my desire to write and my experiences in helping others.
 When I brought these two together, I was led to my God-inspired dream and created wordsbytara.com.

-When we are living our lives from a place of purpose we can’t fail because God gave this to us.
+When we live our lives from a place of purpose, we can’t fail because God gave this to us.
 He makes all the provisions necessary for our purpose to be fulfilled.
 We just have to be willing to listen and do what is required.

 In the e-workbook, Journaling to Your Purpose, you will be able to uncover and connect to your purpose through journaling, scripture readings, and quotes for inspiration.
-By completing the exercises in the e-workbook, you will be able to gain clarity about your gifts, abilities and why you were created.
+By completing the exercises in the e-workbook, you will gain clarity about your gifts, abilities, and why you were created.

 Some More Great Information About Purpose

-Learn the 5 Myths About Purpose by reading this essay or listening to the recorded call.
+Learn the 5 Myths About Purpose by reading this essay.

 Click here to purchase the e-workbook, Journaling to Your Purpose.